yyppyy/mind/README.md

     - `tf`: 50000,  `gc`: 50000, `ma`: 35000, `mc`: 20000

 The result of the experiment will be downloaded at `~/Downloads/04_macro_bench_[APP]`.
-**IMPORTANT** **fastswap kernel occasionally runs into error in our setting.
-Please reach out to us if you see VM/server stall abnormally.**

 To compute the final number of the result, please run
 ```bash